polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 25. On the Custom blade, select **See all** and ensure that **Contoso WebApp** appears in the list of resource types to provision.

-    > **Note**: It might take a few minutes for a newly added Marketplace item to appear
+    > **Note**: It might take a few minutes for a newly added Marketplace item to appear.

     ![In the Azure Stack Admin portal, Contoso WebApp custom Marketplace item is displayed.](images.operations/Hands-onlabstep-by-step-AzureStackimages/media/image6.png "Contoso WebApp custom Marketplace item")